Efficient PHP Array Manipulation: Using array_map() and array_filter() for Cleaner Code

 print_r( $squared_numbers );

-Example: Refactoring with array_map()
+Example: the same transform with array_map()

 PHP